Petrels of The Petrel Station

 PETREL SPECIES SEEN

-Below are the petrel species recorded on The Petrel Station seabird tours, along with when they are most likely to be seen — although, as with all pelagic birding, surprises can always occur outside the usual pattern.
+Below are the Petrel species we’ve recorded on The Petrel Station seabird tours, and when they’re most likely to be seen — though sightings may occur outside these times.

 Pycroft’s Petrel